Craig A. Boneau

 Craig has broad experience handling cross-border insolvency cases.
 He has represented liquidators and creditors in a variety of off-shore matters, including the Bear Stearns Feeder Funds, Ocean Rig, ICP Strategic Credit Income Fund, Fletcher Income Leveraged Fund, AJW Master Fund, CK Pearl Fund, and Trade and Commerce Bank.
 Craig has pursued both U.S. and foreign-law claims on behalf of liquidators in the context of a Chapter 15 proceeding, as well as in state court.

-- Craig represents an E&P oil and gas company in its $100 million suit against an investment fund and its partner for misappropriating confidential information obtained under an NDA to usurp a deal for a oil and gas property.
-The suit also asserts claims against the seller of the property for tortious interference with contract for its knowing participation in the violation of the NDA.
+- Craig represented an E&P oil and gas company in its $100 million suit against an investment fund and its partner for misappropriating confidential information obtained under an NDA to usurp a deal for a oil and gas property.
+The suit settled on confidential terms after Craig’s client defeated a motion to dismiss and an appeal of the trial court’s decision.

-- Craig represents the litigation trustee for the estates of a group of health-care related entities in its breach of fiduciary duty and fraudulent transfer claims against its former directors and officers.
+- Craig represented the litigation trustee for the estates of a group of health-care related entities in its breach of fiduciary duty and fraudulent transfer claims against its former directors and officers.
+The matter settled for a confidential amount prior to the initiation of litigation.

-- Craig represented the SEC-appointed receiver to recover assets in connection with a $475 million Ponzi scheme perpetrated by Trevor Cook, including pursuing fraudulent transfer claims against a futures commission merchant.
+- Craig represented the SEC-appointed receiver to recover assets in connection with a $475 million Ponzi scheme perpetrated by Trevor Cook, including pursuing fraudulent transfer claims against a futures commission merchants.

-- Craig represents a litigation trustee for a group of bankrupt funds that were part of an investment structure run out of New York.
+- Craig represented a litigation trustee for a group of bankrupt funds that were part of an investment structure run out of New York.
 The funds include Cayman Island and Bermuda based funds.
-Craig is pursuing fraudulent conveyance, negligence, and fraud claims against the funds’ professional service providers.
+Craig is pursued fraudulent conveyance, negligence, and fraud claims against the funds’ professional service providers.
+The matter was successfully settled.

 - Craig represents the liquidators of Cayman hedge funds that invested in a group of failed CDOs.
 Craig is currently pursuing claims against a large, international law firm for its alleged role in a multimillion-dollar fraud on the funds.
 The representation also included pursuit of U.S.-law and Cayman-Island-law based fraudulent conveyance claims against a large international bank which has since been successfully settled.